-This assembly is an optional addition to the UT400 72x72 4U router frame.
-When it is added, it provides the router with an additional 2304x2304 TDM Audio router matrix that can be used in conjunction with any TDM audio enabled IO card, such as embedders, disembedders, MADI, or AES cards.
+This assembly is an optional addition to the UT400 72 x 72 4U router frame.
+When it is added, it provides the router with an additional 2304 x 2304 TDM Audio router matrix that can be used in conjunction with any TDM audio enabled IO card, such as embedders, disembedders, MADI, or AES cards.

 This board also has two local MADI (64 channel) input and output ports that can either be copper or fiber based.
 It is important to note that this card requires two other modules to fully function.
-It requires an 121295-1 TDM Audio Crosspoint, and an121285-1 Audio Timebase module.
+It requires a 121295-1 TDM Audio Crosspoint, and a 121285-1 Audio Timebase module.

-Traces on the 72x72 router midplane provide this card with 18 possible TDM audio paths, each carrying 192 channels of audio.
-6 are from the local IO cards, and 12 are from the input and output circuits of the IO cards in the top most slot.
+Traces on the 72 x 72 router midplane provide this card with 18 possible TDM audio paths, each carrying 192 channels of audio.
+Six are from the local IO cards, and 12 are from the input and output circuits of the IO cards in the top-most slot.
 This allows this chassis to be a localized router or the TDM audio router for a system with remote embedder and disembedder cards.